sitatec/sitatec/README.md

 ### Hi there 👋 I'm Sita Bérété, a passionate self-taught Software Engineer.
-With 5 years of experience designing, building, architecting, and deploying high-quality software with excellent user experience, I'm currently learning full-time to transition to Machine Learning.
+With 5 years of experience designing, building, architecting, and deploying high-quality software with excellent user experience.
+With a solid foundation in Machine Learning, I'm currently building Dwino AI (dwino.ai)

 <!--- - 🔭 I’m currently working at [Bayzat](http://bayzat.com) --->